+did."

-No Detailed News Concerning Oscar Eliason-Fortune Teller Predicted His Death to a Relative Only a Few Days Ago.
-Relatives and friends of Oscar Elia- ; stances that bordered on the supernaa, Utah's talented magician, whose high fate was chronicled in these coltons on the evening of Thanksgiving ay, are still in suspense, awaiting the strival of definite particulars conming the dreadful affair.
-They have in the elightest doubt as to its cortwiness but to be kept in protracted morance of the real cause of the blow that has fallen so heavily upon them In itself a burden difficult to bear.
-I vas hoped that the Associated Press tould, by cable inquiry, be able to get he facts without much delay, but up the present it has not succeeded in ing so.
-And it is now thought that less particulars are forthcoming othin the next day or two they will w be obtainable until the arrival of a next mail and passenger steamer then is due in San Francisco on Jan- Sald a member of the family to the lisnot a little singular that Eliason, to was a "king of mystery," should are not visionary, but these two inclmself have been surrounded with in- dents with others of like character seces and associated with circum- seem very strange to us."
-Inisting Press Inventor Dies.
+Matives and friends of Oscar Ella- ; stances that bordered on the superna-Cul's talented magician, whose that was chronicled in these colthe in the evening of Thanksgiving I are still in suspense, awaiting erival of definite particulars conmusthe dreadful affair.
+They have the slightest doubt as to its corness but to be kept in protracted ance of the real cause of the blow this fallen so heavily upon them a fiself a burden difficult to bear. as hoped that the Associated Press d, by cable inquiry, be able to get facts without much delay, but up he present it has not succeeded in we.
+And it is now thought that particulars are forthcoming In the next day or two they will the obtainable until the arrival of ext mail and passenger steamer in is due in San Francisco on Janand a little singular that Eliason, was a "king of mystery," should of have been surrounded with ines and associated with circum-

+Intating Press Inventor Dies.

-New York, Dec.
-2 .- Charles Potter, the printing press inventor, died his home in Plainfield, N. J., today. had been sick some time, with a ication of diseases.
-Mr. Potter was born in Madison coun- N. Y., in 1824. at 1. in 1824.
-Early in life he mit to Westerly R. L. and engaged in printing press business.
-Later he he associated with the Babcock ating Press Company and subseany.
-While with the latter com-W. Mr. Potter made several improve its in printing presses and finally inted the press which bears his ame and subs is for himself.
-He amassed a for- For a Rossian Warship.
+York, Dec.
+2 .-- Charles Potter, be minting press inventor, died bome in Plainfield, N. J., today. he been sick some time, with a Poter was born in Madison coun-X y in 1824.
+Early in life he a L. in 1824.
+Early in life he to Waterly R. L. and engaged in ming press business.
+Later he as anotated with the Babcock any Fress Company and subse-any with the Walter Scott Press any While with the latter com-Potter made several improve printing presses and finally the press which bears his and subsequently went into busi-is himself.
+He amassed a forfor affician Warship.

-Southampton, Dec.
-2 .- The American esteamer St. Louis, which sailed for Tork today had among her passets sixty Russian sailors and two 1 officers.
-The Russian sailors on board the St. as are probably part of a detach-at bound for this country to take are of one of the Russian cruisers at in the United at in the United States.
-Army and Navy at Football-!
+mpion, Dec.
+2 .- The American amer St. Louis, which sailed for Tark today had among her paspolis, 5. an efforts and two sian sailors on board the St. the probably part of a detach-thend for this country to take a of one of the Russian cruisers a the United States. which was effected recently in New York with a capitalization of \$60,000,000, will include 70 per cent of the thresher manufacturers of the United States.
+The J. I. Chase, Threshing Machine Army and Navy at Football.